ziobudda/n8n-json/README.md

 ## Version History

+- 0.1.7 - Added delete operation to remove key-value pairs from the JSON file
 - 0.1.6 - Standardized JSON output format for both save and read operations
 - 0.1.5 - Simplified read output when key is not found
 - 0.1.4 - Fixed "this.readOperation is not a function" error by implementing functions inline